ava-labs/avalanche-starter-kit/README.md

 ## Run locally

 Alternatively, you can run them locally.
 You need [docker](https://www.docker.com/products/docker-desktop/) installed and [VS Code](https://code.visualstudio.com/) with the extensions [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+Then clone the repository and open it in VS Code.
+VS Code will ask you if you want to reopen the project in a container.

 # Starting a local Avalanche Network